slint-ui/slint/README.md

     experience on any device.
 - **Intuitive**: Designers and developers should feel productive while enjoying the GUI design and development process.
 The design creation tools should be intuitive to use for the designers.
-Similarly for the developers, the APIs should be consistent and easy to use, no matter which programming language they choose.
+Similarly, for the developers, the APIs should be consistent and easy to use, no matter which programming language they choose.
 - **Native**: GUI built with Slint should match the end users' expectations of a native application irrespective of the platform - desktop, mobile, web or embedded system.
-The UI design should be compiled to machine code and provide flexibility that only a native application can offer: Access full operating system APIs, utilize all CPU and GPU cores, connect to any peripheral.
+The UI design should be compiled to machine code and provide flexibility that only a native application can offer: Access full operating system APIs, utilize all CPU and GPU cores, and connect to any peripheral.

 We invite you to use Slint and be part of its community.